areel321/web102_prework/README.md

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [X] Added buttons to link to stats section and games section
+* [X] Made the navigation bar move with scrolling on the page
+* [X] Edited the css style to improve the look of the navigation bar and description sections

 ## Video Walkthrough